Anonymous-2408/mmDiff/README.md

 To train and test phase one using mmFi dataset, please go to mmwave_benchmark.ipynb for training .

 ### Phase two Dataset preparation
-To facilitate phase two training, pretrained model in phase one are utilized to extract GRC features and save to .npz files.
+To facilitate phase two training, pretrained model in phase one are utilized to extract GRC features and coarse human poses $\Tilde{H}$, which are saved to .npz files.

 ## Phase two